It's okay to laugh again: Advertisers prepare for post-coronavirus economy

 “The clients that we are working for are working towards the end of the summer,” he said.

 Even if brands have not committed to advertising budgets yet, almost all are thinking ahead to what those future ads should convey.
-Hard-hit brands such as casual dining restaurants are the ones planning the most for the reopening of businesses, said Emma Montgomery, global co-chief strategy officer at creative ad agency TBWA Worldwide, a unit of Omnicom Group .
+Hard-hit brands such as casual dining restaurants are the ones planning the most for the reopening of businesses, said Emma Montgomery, global co-chief strategy officer at creative ad agency TBWA Worldwide, a unit of Omnicom Group.

 “They really need to be fast once (recovery) starts,” she said.